jorgeteixe/jorgeteixe/README.md

 ## ☕ let's talk
 - socials: [links.teixe.es](https://links.teixe.es)

-> my opinions are open source — provided as is, with no warranty.
+> my opinions are provided as is, with no warranty.